bsbudhwar/Freeradius-Module-WHMCS/README.md

-<b>Standard Module Available For USD $100, For customized module as per your requirement contact us.</b>
+<b>Encrypted Module Available For USD $100, For customized module as per your requirement contact us.</b>

+<b>Open source code module USD $325, to by open source module contact contact us.</b>

 # Freeradius-Module-WHMCS
 Module for Internet Service Providers with WHMCS billing and based on Freeradius and MySQL server